Pauan/programming-notes/Nulan core.rst

   # Generic functions for lists

-  # You only need to extend traverse to get traversal (foldl, some, every, etc)
+  # You only need to extend traverse to get traversal (each/foldl/some/every/len/etc)
+  #
   # If you also extend push and empty, then you get all kinds of things for free,
+  # including but not limited to map/zip/keep
-  # like map/zip/filter/len/etc
+  #
   (generic empty)  # should return an empty version of the list (generic push)   # should add a new item to the list and return the list

-  # Look at all these lovely functions that you get for free if you extend traverse/empty/push

   # If you extend traverse you get len for free, but some lists have a faster
   # (usually constant time) length function, which is why you can extend len